open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 CA_ARCHIVE="ca-hello-world"
 ```

-If you specify values applicable for your setup, you can directly use the command lines shown below.
+If you specify values for your setup, you can directly use the commands shown in the next steps.

 Let's asssume that we create a component based on a GitHub source repository.

-### Creating a component archive
+### Create a component archive

 First, we will create an empty component archive using the following command: